 Step 4 - Getting the most out of viewings

-Now you have signed a contract with an estate agent and they have compiled your Home Information Pack, you need to get your home ready for viewings and give your house the best chance of selling.
+Now you have signed a contract with an estate agent, you need to get your home ready for viewings and give your house the best chance of selling.
 First impressions count so put yourself in the buyers' shoes and think about how you can enhance your property's draw.

 Consider its "kerb appeal"; the first thing potential buyers will see before they even get past the front door.
 Here are some things to look out for:

 - Does the front of your house need smartening up?